-For each game, two people from each team are required to run the scoring bench.
+For each game, one person (D1-6) or two people (JPL) from each team are required to run the scoring bench.
 All families are expected to assist with scoring bench duties for their son’s team.
 The team manager will try to roster inexperienced scorers with more experienced scorers to assist you in learning how to work on the scoring bench.
 From time to time the Club may run Bench Duty courses.
 In addition, scorers may ask the referees for score bench advice.

 Club volunteers should become familiar with and follow the Codes of Conduct at all times.